 Other team members

 Romy Fursland is a freelance translator involved with the project, specialising in literary translation.
 She studied Modern Languages at the University of Oxford and has a Masters in Literary Translation from the University of East Anglia.
-She translated and edited material for Brecht on Theatre and Brecht on Performance (see Publications), and her translation of The New Sorrows of Young W., by Ulrich Plenzdorf, will be published by Pushkin Press in 2015.
+She translated and edited material for Brecht on Theatre and Brecht on Performance (see Publications), and her translation of The New Sorrows of Young W., by Ulrich Plenzdorf, was published by Pushkin Press in 2015.

 David Barnett is a professor of theatre at the University of York, UK.
 He is the author of A History of the Berliner Ensemble (2015), Rainer Werner Fassbinder and the German Theatre (2005) and Literature Versus Theatre: Textual Problems and Theatrical Realization in the Later Plays of Heiner Müller (1998).
 He has introduced and edited the ninth volume of Brecht’s collected plays in English, the Berliner Ensemble Adaptations (2014).
 In addition, he publishes articles and essays on German, political and postdramatic theatre.